syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/templates.md

 The content of each list item within the ComboBox can be customized with the help of **ItemTemplate** property.

-In the following sample, each list item is splited into two columns to display the relevant data.
+In the following sample, each list item is split into two columns to display the relevant data.